smaddlsoft/documentation/content/applications/finance/fiscal_localizations/hong_kong.rst

 - :guilabel:`Global Deduction`: A lump-sum deduction from the entire payslip.
 - :guilabel:`Global Reimbursement`: A lump-sum reimbursement to the entire payslip.
 - :guilabel:`Referral Fee`: The additional bonus offered for any form of business-related referral.
 - :guilabel:`Moving Daily Wage`: To override the :abbr:`ADW (Average Daily Wage)` value used for leaves computation.
 - :guilabel:`Skip Rent Allowance`: If set, the rental allowance is excluded from the current payslip.
 - :guilabel:`Custom Average Monthly Salary`: To override the average monthly salary used for end-of-year payment.

-Once the payslips are ready, click :guilabel:`Create Draft entry` to generate a draft journal entry found in the :guilabel:`Other Info` tab of the payslip.
+Once the payslips are ready, click :guilabel:`Create Draft entry` to generate a draft journal entry found in the *Other Info* tab of the payslip.

 Paying employees
 ----------------

 Once the draft journal entries have been posted, the company can now pay the employees.
-The user can choose between **two** different **payment methods**.
+The user can choose between **two** different *payment methods*:

 - From the employee's payslip (:menuselection:`Payroll app --> Payslips --> All Payslips`), once the payslip's journal entry has been posted, click :guilabel:`Register Payment`.
 The process is the same as :doc:`paying vendor bills <../accounting/payments>`.
 Select the desired bank journal and payment method, then later reconcile the payment with the corresponding bank statement.

-- For batch payments, once all draft journal entries from the batch are confirmed, click :guilabel:`Mark as Paid` to post the payment journal entry.
-Then create a :doc:`payment <../accounting/payments>` in the *Accounting* app and reconcile accordingly.
+- For batch payments (:menuselection:`Payroll app --> Payslips --> Batches`), once all draft journal entries from the batch are confirmed, click :guilabel:`Mark as Paid` to post the payment journal entry.
+Then :doc:`create a payment <../accounting/payments>` in the *Accounting* app and reconcile accordingly.

-Attendances & Hourly Wage
+Attendances & hourly wage
 -------------------------

+?
 Setup the contract as follows for employees who are based paid on an hourly-wage contract:

 .. important::
-   Make sure the employee contract is using *Attendances* as the Work Entry Source and the Wage Type is set to :guilabel:`Hourly Wage`.
+   Make sure the employee contract is using *Attendances* as the *Work Entry Source* and the *Wage Type* is set to *Hourly Wage*.

 #.
-Go to *Attendance* app.
+Go to :menuselection:`Attendances` app.
 #.
 The employee can check-in/out via the kiosk mode.
 #.
 In the *Payroll* app, review the attendance work entries generated from
    :menuselection:`Payroll app --> Work Entries --> Work Entries`.